Microsoft ends support for Internet Explorer on June 16, 2022.

 Determination Policy and Process for Officer Compensation

-Regarding the composition and level of compensation for Members of the Board of NTT under the Determination Policy, in order to secure objectivity and transparency, NTT established the Compensation Committee, comprising five Members of the Board, including three Independent Outside Members of the Board.
+Regarding the composition and level of compensation for Members of the Board of NTT under the Determination Policy, in order to secure objectivity and transparency, NTT established the Compensation Committee, which consists of five Members of the Board, including three outside independent Members of the Board.
+Compensation matters are decided by the Board of Directors after deliberation by this committee.
 Moreover, decisions on the ratios and calculation methods for compensation for Members of the Board, and amounts of compensation for individual Members, are delegated from the Board of Directors to the Compensation Committee.
 The reason for delegating these authorities to the Compensation Committee is that such committee is composed of two Representative Members of the Board and three Outside Members of the Board, and we believe that it is able to make the appropriate judgements from an outside perspective while also taking a bird's-eye view of the Company's overall performance.

 Clawbacks System

-A performance-linked stock compensation system was adopted in fiscal 2021 for members of the board and officers of NTT and its major subsidiaries.
-A system has been established such that, in the event that an Eligible Member of the Board or Officer engages in significant illegal or inappropriate activity, or takes employment at another company in the same industry without the permission of the company, the system enables the revocation of rights to receive Company Shares under the Compensation System with respect to such person (malus clause) and the request for the return of funds corresponding to previously delivered Company Shares (clawback).
+We have adopted a performance-linked stock compensation system for Members of the Board and officers of NTT and its major subsidiaries.
+A system has been established such that, in the event that an Eligible Member of the Board or officer engages in significant illegal or inappropriate activity, or takes employment at another company in the same industry without the permission of the company, the system enables the revocation of rights to receive Company Shares under the Compensation System with respect to such person (malus clause) and the request for the return of funds corresponding to previously delivered Company Shares (clawback).